KenzeKua/2DAudioVisualizer/README.md

 • Main location for the shader editing is within the file "fragmentShader1.frag".
 You can edit this using Notepad++.

 == Audio Visualizer Theory ==
-• Read more on how I design the sound frequency over here https://github.com/KenzeKua/AudioVisualizer/blob/main/README.md
+• Read more on how I design the sound frequency over here: https://github.com/KenzeKua/AudioVisualizer/blob/main/README.md
 • How reactive the sound visualizer can be: https://caynyian.itch.io/opengl-audio-visualiser